teksider/fallout76/README.md

 * wait till 30 secs to talk to master of ceremonies.
 * Then do all bots except one closest to the parade start.
 * Start with 8 minutes left on event.

-### When you are 6th person
-* wait till 30 secs to talk to master of ceremonies.
-* Then do all bots except one closest to the parade start.
-* Then When super mutants are done on 5th Person's server you turn in last bot.